-Patricia Syvrud is the Program Manager for the University of Delaware’s Climate Change Science and Policy Hub.
+Patricia Syvrud was the founding Program Manager for the University of Delaware’s Climate Change Science and Policy Hub.
 She joined UD in the spring of 2018 after more than 25 years working in the international jewelry industry.
 Ms. Syvrud was the first Executive Director of the World Diamond Council, an international organization that represents the diamond pipeline at the UN-mandated Kimberley Process forum, and is a current member of the Board of Directors of the United States Kimberley Process Authority.
 Skilled in organizational infrastructure and project management, Ms. Syvrud holds an MBA from the University of Southern California and a Graduate Gemologist designation from the Gemological Institute of America.
 Her career highlights include cataloging the National Gem Collection at the Smithsonian Institution; building a world-class gem, mineral and jewelry collection for the Gemological Institute of America; and pro bono consultant to former Secretary of State Madeleine Albright on her pin exhibit and book, “Read My Pins: Stories from a Diplomat’s Jewel Box.”
 Ms. Syvrud serves on the Governance Committee of the Public Private Alliance for Responsible Minerals Trade, the board of the University of Arizona’s Alfie Norville Gem & Mineral Museum and the Advisory board of Ethical Metalsmiths.
 Although she has left the program she continues to support our work through her networks and we honor her for the foundational role she played in the program’s establishment.